Nude (Camel album): Synopsis

 Time passes and many lonely years drift by.
 By now, Nude has given up his search and is currently living in a cave beside a lagoon, constantly patrolling through the jungles for any hiding enemies ("Changing Places").
 Every once in a while, he retreats to a high mountaintop and runs through a procedure that fulfills his military duties, including reciting his countries national anthem and firing a bullet into the sky ("Pomp & Circumstance").
 When a plane flies over him one day, Nude is greeted by a large content of leaflets, letters and photographs urging him to accept the end of the war and for him to return to his country ("Please Come Home"), however, he dismisses these replies, assuming that the Allied Forces were playing tricks on him.
 Over time, Nude feels a shift in his feelings and comes to the conclusion that the war had truly ended long ago ("Reflections").
 While on a hunt somewhere later on, he is captured and thrown onto a boat taking him back to Japan ("Captured").

 Upon hearing of his return, the entire nation rejoiced.
 When Nude had landed back in his home land, he is greeted with crowds of people in celebration and excitement for his return ("The Homecoming").
 Despite the warm welcome, his years of loneliness and lack of communication leads to a breakdown; a tidal wave of publicity that he did not favor ("Lies").
 With the passing of his fame came his separation from the rest of society and life became dull for the returned soldier, even with his fame and government rewards.
 On his 50th Birthday, a small group had thrown a party for him and gave him a cake that allowed him to remember his time away.
 Nude is moved by such a presentation and is allowed to be left alone to reflect on his past ("The Last Farewell: The Birthday Cake/ Nudes Return").

+Legacy

+In 2008, Steven Wilson, writing in Classic Rock magazine, included Nude as one of "10 Mind-Blowing Concept Albums that may have slipped under your radar".

+All Music Guide's Daevid Jehnzen wrote that "Nude" is, in many ways, just as impressive.
+Although a less accessible effort, it has a number of quite intriguing passages, especially as it features more improvisation, orchestration, and even some world rhythm influences.
+It's not as spacious as Camel's early progressive rock records, but it's quite atmospheric and creates its own fascinating world.
+On the other hand, Sputnik Music website said that the musicianship on this album is stellar, utilizing symphonies, vibraphones, and yes, it has even a saxophone.
+It’s one of the best progressive albums of the 80’s in a very troubled musical period to the progressive rock music.
+“Nude” doesn't need to hide behind masterpieces like “Mirage”.
+It's better than much of what was served to us by other progressive bands in that period.

 Track listing

+All songs written by Andrew Latimer, except where noted.